 Find Per Day Price

 The first step in determining the value of the Barcelona pass is to find the per day cost of the pass.
-From there we’ll be able to see how much you’ll have to spend each day to make the pass worth the money.
+From there we’ll be able to see how much you’ll have to spend each day on a activities to make the pass worth the money.

 Formulate A Basic Itinerary